 In terms of technical approach, Local Haze validates the outdoor air quality data for a user’s location by crowdsourcing publicly available air quality data and then applies a rating to the validation data.
 The app then displays this rating in an easy to understand user experience delivered to a device, so that the user can determine their confidence in the data they are seeing.
-My hypothesis is that the appearance of the confidence rating should give users a sense of trust (or distrust) in the actual sensor reading, and help to address some of the tensions between accuracy and precision with which I have had to wrestle with in recent design projects.

 REQUIREMENTS AND FEATURES

-The primary use case is home use allowing a connected consumer to rapidly view confidence ratings and summary data for local outdoor air quality.
+The primary use case for Local Haze is home use allowing a connected consumer to rapidly view confidence ratings and summary data for local outdoor air quality.
 A secondary use case, allowing search for a specific location did not make it into the MVP but was placed into the backlog and prioritized for a later release.

 We defined one user persona — an Air Quality Enthusiast.
 This persona featured such characteristics such as a high degree of motivation to track air quality through public environmental data sources and a tendency to purchase home air quality tracking devices connected to a home network.
 The requirements included an easy-to-understand view of the air quality data and associated confidence as well as the ability to drill down and see the technical details of the data.